MaterializeInc/materialize/doc/user/content/ingest-data/postgres/amazon-rds.md

 ## B. (Optional) Configure network security

 {{< note >}}
-If your database is publicly accessible you can skip this step.
+If you are prototyping and your RDS instance is publicly accessible, **you can skip this step**.
+For production scenarios, we recommend configuring one of the network security options below.
 {{< /note >}}

 There are various ways to configure your database's network to allow Materialize